Hereditary angioedema: Pathophysiology

-The pathophysiologic mechanisms contributing to bradykinin mediated angioedema in hereditary angioedema have been described.
+The pathophysiologic mechanisms contributing to bradykinin-mediated angioedema in hereditary angioedema have been described.
 C1 inhibitor usually acts as an inhibitor of the plasma contact system, where it inhibits plasma kallikrein, factor XIIa, and factor XIIf.
 However, in hereditary angioedema with C1 inhibitor deficiency, C1 inhibitor is either reduced in quantity and function (type 1) or dysfunctional (type 2), this leads to bradykinin disinhibition and bradykinin mediated activation of bradykinin B1 receptor and bradykinin B2 receptor on endothelial cells (cells lining blood vessels).
-This activation leads to vascular endothelial cadherin (a type of cell adhesion molecule) phosphorylation, internalization and degradation.
+This activation leads to vascular endothelial cadherin (a type of cell adhesion molecule) phosphorylation, internalization, and degradation.
 Cadherin degradation leads to actin cytoskeleton contraction and increased pore size of the vascular endothelial cells.
 Adherens junctions are also reduced due to bradykinin B1 and B2 receptor activation and vascular endothelial growth factor (VEGF) is also activated.
-The degradation of these endothelial intercellular barrier junctions mediated by histamine leads to increased vascular permeability, leading to vascular leakage into surrounding tissues and thus causing the characteristic swelling seen in hereditary angioedema.
-The bradykinin B1 receptor (unlike the B2 receptor) is slowly and only partially desensitized after binding the bradykinin agonist, thus remaining constitutively active long after initial bradykinin exposure which can explain the protracted swelling seen in hereditary angioedema as compared to other causes of angioedema.
+The degradation of these endothelial intercellular barrier junctions mediated by histamine increases vascular permeability, leading to vascular leakage into surrounding tissues and causing the characteristic swelling seen in hereditary angioedema.
+The bradykinin B1 receptor (unlike the B2 receptor) is slowly, partially desensitized after binding the bradykinin agonist, thus remaining constitutively active long after initial bradykinin exposure, which can explain the protracted swelling seen in hereditary angioedema as compared to other causes of angioedema.

 Diagnosis

 Recognizing HAE is often difficult due to the wide variability in disease expression, with the diagnosis often delayed for years.
 The course of the disease is diverse and unpredictable, even within a single patient over their lifetime.
-This disease may be similar in its presentation to other forms of angioedema resulting from allergies or other medical conditions, but it is significantly different in cause and treatment.
-When HAE is misdiagnosed as an allergy it is most commonly treated with steroids, epinephrine or anti-histamines, drugs that are usually ineffective in treating a HAE episode.
-Other misdiagnoses have resulted in unnecessary exploratory surgery for patients with abdominal swelling and other HAE patients report that their abdominal pain was wrongly diagnosed as psychosomatic or malingering.
+This disease may resemble the presentation of other forms of angioedema caused by allergies or other medical conditions, but it differs significantly in cause and treatment.
 HAE accounts for only a small fraction of all cases of angioedema.
 To avoid potentially fatal consequences such as upper airway obstruction and unnecessary abdominal surgery, the importance of a correct diagnosis cannot be overemphasized.

+Differential diagnosis

+"The absence of associated urticaria and the slow time course of swellings distinguish hereditary angio-oedema from allergic or anaphylactic angio-oedema."

+Misdiagnosis

+When HAE is misdiagnosed as an allergy, it is most commonly treated with steroids, epinephrine, or antihistamines, drugs that are usually ineffective in treating a HAE episode.
+Other misdiagnoses have resulted in unnecessary exploratory surgery for patients with abdominal swelling, and other HAE patients report that their abdominal pain was wrongly diagnosed as psychosomatic or malingering.